AnastasiaMenshikova/alchemy-betting-game/README.md

 ### How to install and use

-To set up the repository and run the marketplace locally, run the below
+To set up the repository, run the below

 ```bash